Korail Class 8200: Running lines

 After the introduction of the 8200, Korail made a trial run in Chungbuk Line, which had just been electrified.
-After electrifying several lines such as Jungang, Taebaek, Gyeongbu, Yeongdong and Honam Line, it is used for Mugunghwa trains with maximum speed of 150 km/h.
+After electrifying several lines such as Jungang, Taebaek, Gyeongbu, Yeongdong and Honam Line, it is used for Mugunghwa trains with a maximum speed of 150 km/h.

 HEP Issues

 The head-end power feature of 8200s has caused some problems in Korea.
 Power generated by regenerative brake has limits, and if the locomotive has many carriages, the head-end power supply will be insufficient.
 Because of this problem, a dynamo car is attached when operating with 5 or more passenger cars in case of emergency.